CodelyTV/reactjs-redux-sagas-firebase-memes-app/lessons/unit-10/README.md

   2. for each meme, query to get their author name.
 - To retrieve the memes of a given user:
   1. we need to first read his/her feed at `/users/{uid}/feed` to get an array or meme ids.
-  2. for each id get the meme itseflf
+  2. for each id get the meme itself
   3. for each meme, query to get their author name.

 To load a chunk of memes from a given position Firebase RealTime Database has some nice methods `endAt` and `limitToLast`: